hpi-swa-teaching/IMAPClient/README.md

 ## Documentation

-Hava a look at the GitHub Project Wiki to find more insights into the project.
+Have a look at the GitHub Project Wiki to find more insights into the project.

 ## History
 2016: Johannes Schneider, Maximilian Söchting, Julian Weise, Alexander Riese, Alexander Loeser